ams0/bsides-krakow-2023/README.md

 ```bash
 bash manifests/helm-install-kiali.sh
 bash manifests/install-prometheus.sh
 ```

 ```bash
 kubectl apply -f manifests/svcmon-podmon-istio.yaml
 kubectl apply -f manifests/dashboard.yaml
 ```

+The above setups two ServiceMonitor for the istio-ingressgateway and the control plane, and two PodMonitors for the ztunnel and the istio-proxies (in case you want to run both sidecar and sidecarless mode).

 ## Expose Monitoring Services
 Expose the monitoring services to the outside world (beware, no authentication is configured!)